Armored Combat:Conventions - Acknowledgement of blows - Effects of missiles

 Combat archery arrows and bolts

-- Ranged combatants should be aware that missiles launched against especially heavy armor might not be noticed by your target.
+2. If you are a ranged combatant, you should be aware that missiles launched against especially heavy armor or from a low-powered bow or crossbow might not be noticed by your target.
 In which case, give your target the benefit of doubt.

 Thrown weapons